Mathieu-165/PIRATE_4A/README.md

 # ❄️ Impact of Frost Accretion on the Aerodynamic Performance of a NACA 2414 Airfoil

+> **⚠️ Note:** This project is currently under development.
+It is not complete and may contain errors or undergo significant changes.

 This student research project aims to estimate the impact of frost accretion on an airfoil under fixed flight conditions.
 This study is conducted exclusively through numerical simulation (CFD).

 The initial phase focuses on the flow around the "clean" (non-iced) airfoil.
 We establish a drag polar to serve as a baseline for comparing performance degradation once icing conditions are applied.